 What to Expect During a BASICS Session

-BASICS involves two sixty-minute one-on-one sessions.
+BASICS involves two one-on-one sessions: one ninety-minute session and one sixty-minute session.
 During the first session, the facilitator will orient you to the BASICS program and gather information about your alcohol consumption patterns.
 During the second session, you will receive feedback about your use of alcohol and how it compares with the overall student population.
 You will also have the opportunity to discuss risk reduction options.

 Scheduling a BASICS Appointment

 BASICS sessions are by appointment only.
 Appointments can be scheduled by logging into the my.WellnessPortal.
 Please call UChicago Student Wellness at 773.834.9355 if you need assistance booking an appointment or cannot find a time that works for your schedule.